zelanko/sql-docs.pt-br/docs/relational-databases/security/authentication-access/create-a-login.md

     ```

-## Criar um logon usando a Autenticação do SQL Server com o SSMS
+## <a name="create-a-login-using-sql-server-authentication-with-ssms"></a>Criar um logon usando a Autenticação do SQL Server com o SSMS

 1. No **Pesquisador de Objetos**, conecte-se a uma instância do [!INCLUDE[ssDE](../../../includes/ssde-md.md)].